What 100 Calories of Your Favorite Halloween Candies Looks Like

 100 calories = 2 and 1/3 cups

 Peanut butter and chocolate may just be the most irresistible combination known to humankind.
-If you’re watching your calories, you’ll be pleased to learn that you can snack on a little over 2 miniature cups for 100 calories.
+If you're watching your calories, you'll be pleased to learn that you can snack on a little more than two miniature cups for 100 calories.
 This is much less than the 220 calories two normal size cups contain.

 100 calories = about 4 pieces